 In late 1949 he went to work for Calgary Power at the Spray Lakes, this is located just south of Canmore, Alberta now.
 He did this in the winter and in the summer of 1950 he went to work for the National Parks maintaining the road between Banff and Jasper.

-He eventually met the lovely Maxine and they settled down in the little town of Pincher Creek, south of Calgary close to the U.S. border, where he brought up 4 children, Dean, the twins Ray and Robert and apple of his eye, Julie.
+He eventually met (his wife), Maxine and they settled down in the little town of Pincher Creek, south of Calgary close to the U.S. border, where he brought up 4 children, Dean, the twins Ray and Robert and apple of his eye, Julie.

 When Paul visited in the late 1980’s a prominent citizen told him that it was a good day for Pincher when Ray turned up.
 He is much respected.